Skip to content

 In 1970, Harkness Henry & Annan merged with Course Clayton-Greene & Cochrane, resulting in a new name: Harkness Henry Course & Annan.

-The year 1975 saw many respected staff members retire, including Mr. Clayton-Greene, Mr. Annan, Mr. Cochrane, and Mr. Skelton.
+The year 1975 saw many respected staff members retire, including Mr. Clayton-Greene, Mr. Cochrane, and Mr. Skelton.
 With these changes, the firm’s name was updated to Harkness Henry & Co.
+Mr Annan established his own practice.

 Our future…